Frequently asked questions

 While the short answer is "yes", the long answer is: "it depends".
 It depends on your system as a whole, what third-party system management / OEM / vendor "helper" applications are active, etc. - just like it does for any Win32 system.
 As such we recommend that you download Win-EQF* and give it a try - remember, you've got a FREE 30-day trial period.
 If you're already a Win-EQF version 1.xx user, just install Win-EQF* to a different folder (e.g. Win-EQF2) and it will co-exist with your version 1.xx program - and you'll be able to uninstall it if you for some reason don't like it.

-If you happen to be running Windows 7 / 64 bit, chances are that you'll have to install XP Mode (Microsoft Virtual PC - a license is probably included in your Microsoft Windows installation).
-There is also one known issue with Win7/64.
+If you happen to be running Windows VISTA, Windows 7 or Windows 8 / 64 bit and everything else fails, try installing XP Mode (Microsoft Virtual PC - a license is probably included in your Microsoft Windows installation).
+There is also one known issue with Win7/64 and Win8/64.

 Using XP Mode, there has been reports of Win-EQF* reporting a TVICH32 driver error when trying to access a CW keyer through the LPT port (line printer port).
 In this case, turn the feature off by selecting Setup > Station #1 (or #2) CW keyer > Built-in keyer > NONE or assign it a COM port instead of an LPT port (different CW interfaces are required for COM and LPT ports - please refer to the user's manual).